-7 Conclusion
+7. Conclusion

-We presented a new quality model for voice.
+If a quality model is being developed, the area and context of its application is highly importance and has a large impact on design decisions: We presented a new quality model for voice.
 Its main purpose is to parameterize adaptive VoIP applications and algorithms so that they can achieve high perceptual quality ratings.

-1.)
-One the contributions of this paper is that the coding mode must not be switched too often because it harms the speech quality.
+One of the conclusions of this paper is that the coding mode must not be switched too often because it harms the speech quality.
 Consequently, media-dependent FEC is not feasible.
-Media-dependent FEC tries to improve speech quality by switching to an other coding mode.
-However, switchomg to the coding mode reduces speech quality because it introduces clicking sounds.
+Media-dependent FEC tries to improve speech quality by switching to another coding mode.

+However, switching to the coding mode reduces speech quality because it introduces clicking sounds.
-2.)

 We demonstrated that as soon as bandwidth gets limited it is more efficient to change the packet rate instead of the coding rate.
-Pervious approaches to rateadaptive voice only considered the coding rate.

-3.)
-Our results indicate that a playout buffer should adjust its playout to delay spikes if they cause frames to arrive at least 80 ms after their scheduled playout time or even later.
+Previous approaches to rate-adaptive voice only considered the coding rate.
+Also our results also indicate that a playout buffer should not adjust its playout to delay spikes if they occur singular.

 One should consider that the measurement results of our work are based on an objective perceptual model which only approximates the real rating behavior of human beings.
-Thus, we have conducted subjective tests quality model (Hoene et al., 2004).
-We continue our work on quality models to include the effects of single packet losses.
+Thus, subjective tests to verify and to enhance the accuracy of these results are required.
+We are continuing our work on quality models to include the effects of single packet losses (Hoene et al., 2005).